This Web Site in English Sito Web in Italiano

 main ingredients of the world-class, lean performance formula

-In fact, the secret of success for any new-world enterprise is to be "...at the right moment in time in the right Value Chain..." and to exploit in full its potential.
+The secret of success for any new-world enterprise is to be "...at the right moment in time in the right Value Chain..." and to exploit in full its potential.

 It's called Value Chain because Value must be associated to each link in the Chain.